 4. Upcycled tie wreath

 If you’re in search of a truly unique decoration to spice up your tree or front door, look no further than this upcycled tie wreath from Good Housekeeping.
-Turn Dad’s old ties into a eclectic holiday wreath that’s bound to be the coolest on the block.
+Turn Dad’s old ties into an eclectic holiday wreath that’s bound to be the coolest on the block.
 This one requires a little sewing.
 So, it’s best for adults and older kids.

 5. Plastic bottle stars Use the base of plastic water, juice or olive oil bottles to craft festive star ornaments that reflect the light from every direction.

 Have a recycled holiday with wintry star decorations made from plastic bottles.
-With this simple tutorial from Esprit Cabane, you can turn the base of plastic water, juice or olive oil bottles into twinkling stars with just the snip of a scissors.
+With this simple tutorial from Esprit Cabane, you can turn the base of plastic water, juice or olive oil bottles into twinkling stars with just the snip of scissors.
 These pretty stars reflect light from every direction, making for perfect garland accents or hanging ornaments.